shadowfinderstudios/FishNet-Addressables-Sample/README.md

 1. Press the C key to switch the character.

 2. Character can now be switched using a SpriteLibrary over the network.

+Showcase 5 - Proximity radio

+1. The music won't play until you're within distance of the northern radio.

+2. If you walk outside the range of the radio it will pause.

+3. This is network aware and an observer is used to manage visibility as well.

 TODO: More showcases.